-One time the Blessed One was dwelling in Nālandā, in Pāvārika's Mango Grove.
+One time the Blessed One was dwelling in Nālandā, in Pāvārika’s Mango grove.
 Then the venerable Sāriputta approached the Blessed One, paid respects, and sat down to one side.
 Sitting there, the venerable Sāriputta said to the Blessed One:

-"Venerable sir, I have such confidence in the Blessed One.
-There was not, there will not be, nor is there now another ascetic or brahmin more superior in direct knowing than the Blessed One in full awakening."
+“Venerable sir, I have such confidence in the Blessed One.
+There was not, there will not be, nor is there now another ascetic or brahmin more superior in directly knowing than the Blessed One in full awakening.”

-"Truly remarkable, Sāriputta!
-You have spoken exalted speech, declared an absolute truth, and roared a lion's roar: 'Venerable sir, I have such confidence in the Blessed One.
-There was not, there will not be, nor is there now another ascetic or brahmin who is superior in direct knowing than the Blessed One in full awakening.'
+“Truly remarkable, Sāriputta!
+You have spoken exalted speech, declared an absolute truth, and roared a lion’s roar: ‘Venerable sir, I have such confidence in the Blessed One.
+There was not, there will not be, nor is there now another ascetic or brahmin who is superior in directly knowing than the Blessed One in full awakening.’

 What about those who were fully enlightened ones in past times, Sāriputta?
 Did you know all those blessed ones by encompassing their minds with your mind: ‘Such was their virtue, such was their teaching, such was their wisdom, such was their conduct, such was their liberation’?”